YanisaHS/MATESOL-to-tech/README.md

 - **Other Languages**: HTML, CSS, XML, JSON, YAML

     These languages are not “programming” languages because they’re used to define and structure data rather than manipulate data.
-These are quite a bit easier to learn than programming languages.
+These are quite a bit easier to learn than programming languages, and there are a lot of jobs that prefer candidates with basic understanding of HTML.

 - **Shell Scripting**: Bash, PowerShell